WonderRamah/LabProject_Ramatou_Salah_Hassane/README.md

 # -LabProject_Ramatou_Salah_Hassane
-This repository is for my web tech class ==> Assignment 3 ==> On attendance management system using HTML &amp; CSS only
+This repository is for my web tech class ==> Assignment 3 ==> On attendance management system.
+I will continuously be updating my progress and any additional improvement along the way.